yhdchoi/spring_cloud_msa/README.md

 For communicating between each services

 ## Rest Template

-I have implemented Rest Template to accomplish communication between the services.
+For the synchronous communication between Video-Catalog service and Video-Stream service, I have implemented Rest Template.

 ```java